-An administrator can easily modify the configuration to allow additional services to be used (e.g. xivo-auth or xivo-confd).
+An administrator can easily modify the configuration to allow or disallow some services.

-To do so, administrator only has symbolic link inside the an create to the /etc/nginx/locations/http-enabled corresponding file directory to the in /etc/nginx/locations/http-available directory, and then reload nginx with systemctl reload nginx.
+so, an administrator only has to create a symbolic link inside /etc/nginx/locations/http-enabled directory to the corresponding the /etc/nginx/locations/http-available directory, and then reload nginx with systemctl reload nginx.
 A similar operation must be done for HTTPS.